On the dual positive cones and the algebraicity of a compact K\"ahler manifold: Dual positive cones under dominant meromorphic maps

 \section{Dual positive cones under dominant meromorphic maps}

 \ssec{Dual K\"ahler cones}

-First we prove that the existence of rational classes in the interior of the dual K\"ahler cone is invariant under bimeromorphic modifications (see Corollary~\ref{cor-domduK} for the general statement).
+First we prove that the existence of rational classes in the interior of the dual K\"ahler cone is invariant under bimeromorphic modifications (see Proposition~\ref{pro-domduK} for a more general statement).
 The statement can be reduced to the special case of blow-ups along smooth centers.